 CrownTV offers cloud-based digital signage software because we believe it is the most easy-to-use, effective, versatile solution.
 It has numerous advantages over an on-premise solution, which we’ve broken down below.

 Setting up a cloud-based solution involves just a few plugs and clicks, with no technical knowledge or IT specialists required.
-It usually involves plugging a digital signage player device into a digital display (computer monitor, TV screen, etc.), following on-screen instructions to connect the device to the internet, then logging into your dashboard to begin managing your content.
+It usually involves plugging a digital signage player into a digital display, following on-screen instructions to connect the player to the internet, then logging into your dashboard to begin managing your content.
 The process is similar to setting up a Chromecast, Roku or Apple TV.
 Setting up CrownTV’s solution is even simpler, as the digital signage player arrives with your business’ WiFi information already programmed in.
 It’s a true “plug-and-play” device.

 Getting started with an on-premise solution calls for more technical expertise and equipment (i.e. servers).
 You’ll need to set up the servers and make sure everything is connected via an internal network, all of which usually requires IT labor.
 It’s also more time-consuming than setting up cloud-based digital signage software, which is easily up and running within a day.

-Maintaining cloud-based digital signage is a no-brainer, with automatic software updates, energy-efficient players and no need to babysit servers.
-If something goes wrong, you have technical support at your disposal.
+Maintaining cloud-based digital signage is a no-brainer, with automatic software updates, energy-efficient players and no need to maintain servers.
+If something goes wrong, your digital signage provider is there to help.
 Not having to host the servers yourself makes all the difference.

-Perhaps the biggest advantage of cloud-based digital signage software over on-premise is being able to access and manage your content remotely.
-You can be in your home, office, or traveling for a business trip and still manage your content on any display, just as long as you can log into your dashboard from an internet-connected device.
+Perhaps the biggest advantage of cloud-based digital signage software over on-premise is being able to manage your content remotely.
+You can be in your home, office, or traveling and still manage your content on any display, just as long as you can log into your dashboard from an internet-connected device.

-If you’re a business with multiple displays in multiple locations, this advantage is crucial to making your digital signage easy-to-manage and effective.
-It gives you the power to control and target your messaging instantly, when and where it’s needed.
-You have the freedom to change up your content whenever and as often as you’d like, allowing you to try out different strategies and adapt to the situation as needed.
+If you’re a business with multiple displays in multiple locations, this advantage is crucial to managing your digital signage.
+It gives you the power to target your messaging, displaying content when and where it’s needed.
+You have the freedom to change up your content \as often as you’d like, allowing you to try out different strategies and adapt to the situation.

 With on-premise digital signage, for the most part you need to be where your servers and displays are.
-There are ways around it, but it won’t be as simple and flexible as what cloud-based digital signage allows.
+There are ways around it, but it won’t be as simple and flexible as cloud-based digital signage software.

 With the heftier setup and maintenance required for on-premise digital signage comes higher costs.
 We won’t go into the numbers in detail, but it’s safe to say that servers and IT labor don’t come for free.